MattiaDif/IIR-Hilbert-Transformer/README.md

 `git clone https://github.com/MattiaDif/IIR-Hilbert-Transformer.git`

+Then go into dsp/ folder and run:

+`./prj_init.py`

+to install required packages.
+It works for both Windows and Linux systems.

 ## Repo description

 Inside IIR-HIlbert-Transformer

 1. 'dsp' folder: it contains the IIRHilb.py file (inside hilbert folder) with the class implementation of the Hilbert transformer.
 The run.py script runs a filter design example.
-2. requirements.txt: txt file with the python packages required.
+2. dsp/requirements.txt: txt file with the python packages required.
+3. dsp/prj_init.py file to download the required packages.

 ## REFERENCE